llgorell/ShopProject/README.md

 # ShopProject
-# I use MvvM architect and Dagger2-Hilt
+# I use MvvM architect and Dagger-Hilt
 # Room Retrofit
-# Ui with Compose and Glide for Image
+# Ui with Jetpack Compose